JohnCoene/javascript-for-r/_book/1-02-basics.md

 }
 ```

 As well as generating documentation, the roxygen2 package also allows populating the `NAMESPACE` file.
-This is an extensive and often confusing topic, but for this book, we'll content with the following: the `NAMESPACE` includes functions that are _imported_ and _exported_ by the package.
+This is an extensive and often confusing topic, but for this book, we'll be content with the following: the `NAMESPACE` includes functions that are _imported_ and _exported_ by the package.

-By default functions that are present in the R files in the `R/` directory are not exported: they are not accessible outside the package.
-Therefore the `string_length` function defined previously will not be made available to users of the package, only other function within the package will be able to call it.
+By default, functions that are present in the R files in the `R/` directory are not exported: they are not accessible outside the package.
+Therefore the `string_length` function defined previously will not be made available to users of the package, only other functions within the package will be able to call it.
 To export it we can use the `@export` tag.
 This will place the function as exported in the `NAMESPACE` file.

 ```r
 #' Strings Length